 As you gain new skills, you can open up previously locked areas.
 That was a landmark concept back in 1986, allowing for a more “mature” game with complex themes and levels.

-It helped to forge the foundations of the brilliant Metroidvania genre, which remains highly popular in the indie game scene.
+It helped to forge the foundations of the brilliant Metroidvania genre, which remains highly popular in the indie game scene (check out our post on the best modern 2D platformers for insights there).

 Spoiler alert, but the spacesuit wearing hero you presume is a man *shock horror* turns out to be a woman!